Jerdah/ImageCraft/README.md

 ## **Project Objectives**
 The primary objectives of ImageCraft are:
 - To create a multimodal pipeline that converts input images into meaningful spoken descriptions.
-- To utilize transformer-based models, specifically a Vision Transformer (ViT) as an image encoder and a custom GPT decoder to generate text descriptions.
+- To utilize transformer-based models, specifically a vision transformer (SigLIP) as an image encoder and a Gemma decoder.
-- To facilitate real-time audio captioning of images for accessibility use cases.
+- To facilitate image-to-speech for accessibility use cases.

 ## **Directory Structure**
 The primary objectives of ImageCraft are: